pedestal/pedestal/guides/documentation/service-async.md

 The `go` block allows work to take place asynchronously while the thread is released.

-The lengthy-computation returns a channel that conveys the result, `<!` will park the go block until that value is conveyed, after which the block continues to construct a response and `assoc` it into the context.
+The `lengthy-computation` function returns a channel that conveys the result, `<!` will park the go block until that value is conveyed, after which the `go` block continues to construct a response and `assoc` it into the context.

-A `go` block returns a channel that conveys that modified context, at which point Pedestal picks back up to resume handling of the original request.
+The `go` block returns a channel that conveys that modified context, at which point Pedestal picks back up to resume handling of the original request.
 Since a response is now ready, the original request will complete, and that response will be delivered to the client.